 Results from all signals are synchronized and time-locked in iMotions software to simplify analysis.
 For quick insight generation, analytic tools allow for easy export of summary scores and visualizations of eye tracking data and moment-to-moment signals.
-The chart below shows an overview of the kind of results that can be obtained.

 Additionally, you can export raw data to additional programs like Excel, SPSS, MATLAB, for more in-depth statistical analysis if preferred.

-Combining biometric signals enables multi-dimensional comparisons of ads as well as detailed understanding of the most and least successful moments.
+Combining biometric signals enables multi-dimensional comparisons of ads as well as a detailed understanding of the most and least successful moments.

 For example, a drop in GSR and EEG engagement, presence of neutral facial expressions, and lots of visual attention scatter occur during an elongated scene of fast-paced cuts during an ad.
 The intention to create excitement with the fast-paced scene missed the mark and instead, respondents “tuned out”.